pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unexpected-keyword-arg"+OR+"E1123")

 ### [E1124](#E1124) (redundant-keyword-arg)<a name="E1124"></a>
-Argument %r passed by position and keyword in %s call Used when a function call would result in assigning multiple values to a function parameter, one value from a positional argument and one from a keyword argument.
+Argument %r passed by position and keyword in %s call.

+Used when a function call would result in assigning multiple values to a function parameter, one value from a positional argument and one from a keyword argument.

 **:x: Incorrect code**